TERMS AND CONDITIONS

 14. Data protection

-15. Limitation of liability (Limits the amount of claims that can be made against us)
+(Limits the amount of claims that can be made against us) and indemnity (promise to pay in the event of a particular situation occurring)

 15.1 Nothing in the Contract limits any liability which cannot legally be limited, including but not limited to liability for, death or personal injury caused by negligence; fraud or fraudulent misrepresentation; and breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).

-15.3 Neither the Seller nor the Hampson Auctions shall be liable for any consequential or indirect loss whatsoever.
+15.3 Neither the Seller nor Hampsons shall be liable for any consequential or indirect loss whatsoever.
 The following types of loss are wholly excluded (i) Loss of profits, (ii) Loss of sales or business., (iii) Loss of agreements or contracts, (iv) Loss of anticipated savings, (v) Loss of use or corruption of software, data or information, (vi) Loss of or damage to goodwill or (vii) Indirect or consequential loss.

-15.4Hampson Auctions will not accept any liability for damage sustained to a Lot that is attributable to members of the public or any other non-Hampson Auctions employees/contractors during the sale or any loss or damage to any removable items left within Lots during the same period.
+15.4 Hampsons will not accept any liability for damage sustained to a Lot that is attributable to members of the public or any other non-Hampsons employees/contractors during the sale or any loss or damage to any removable items left within Lots during the same period.

-15.5This clause 15 shall survive termination of the Contract.
+15.6 This clause 15 shall survive termination of the Contract.

-16 Termination
+16. Termination

 Without affecting any other right or remedy available to it, any party may terminate the Contract with immediate effect by giving written notice to the other party if: